-For agency MBS, these purchases were reminiscent of the actions that were taken in late 2008 to mitigate a sharp widening of risk spreads in mortgage financing markets.
-At that time, the Federal Reserve announced that it would purchase up to \$500 billion in agency MBS and up to \$100 billion in agency debt securities over the next several quarters.11
+11 In November 2008, the Federal Reserve announced that it would purchase up to \$500 billion in agency MBS and up to \$100 billion in agency debt securities over the next several quarters; see Federal Reserve Board (2008).
+Those purchases comprised a limited portion of the outstanding stock but were effective in facilitating liquidity and reassuring investors that the default risk was effectively zero.

-By contrast, the Federal Reserve's decision to assume the role of market-maker of last resort for Treasury securities was a fundamental departure from the standard practice of major central banks over the preceding 150 years.12 In particular, the classic dictum of Bagehot (1873) indicated that in times of financial stress the central bank should lend freely against good collateral at rates that would encourage rapid normalization once financial strains subsided.
-13 Indeed, the emergency credit facilities that the Federal Reserve deployed during
+It should be noted that the Federal Reserve's decision to assume the role of market-maker of last resort differed from the classic dictum of Bagehot (1873), which guided the standard practice of major central banks over many decades.12 According to that dictum, during times of financial stress the central bank should lend freely against good collateral at rates that would encourage rapid normalization once financial strains subsided.13 Actions as lender of last resort are essentially self-extinguishing and do not incur substantial interest rate risk.14